bluething/learn-java/javathreadmodel/README.md

 To avoid polling, Java includes an elegant interprocess communication mechanism via the `wait()`, `notify()`, and `notifyAll()` methods.

 `wait()` normally waits until `notify()` or `notifyAll()` is called, there is a possibility that in very rare cases the waiting thread could be awakened due to a spurious wakeup.
 In this case, a waiting thread resumes without `notify()` or `notifyAll()` having been called.
 Because of this remote possibility, the Java API documentation recommends that calls to wait( ) should take place within a loop that checks the condition on which the thread is waiting.

+#### Deadlock

+Deadlock occurs when two threads have a circular dependency on a pair of synchronized objects.
+Deadlock is a difficult error to debug for two reasons:
+1. In general, it occurs only rarely, when the two threads time-slice in just the right way.
+2. It may involve more than two threads and two synchronized objects.
+(That is, deadlock can occur through a more convoluted sequence of events than just described.)